aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 The following CodeLenses appear above every template resource of type `AWS::Serverless::Function`:

--   Run Locally - Builds the SAM Application and runs the target Resource, using configurations set with the Configure CodeLens
--   Debug Locally - Builds the SAM Application and debugs the target Resource, using configurations set with the Configure CodeLens
+-   Run Locally - See below for details
+-   Debug Locally - See below for details
 -   Configure - allows the user to configure a limited set of arguments that are used with the Run and Debug CodeLenses
     -   Anything that can be defined by the SAM Template would not be configurable in here
     -   This covers aspects like input event, and SAM CLI related arguments
 -   Add Debug Configuration - Utility feature to produce a skeleton Debug Configuration in `launch.json` for users

+When clicked, the Run and Debug CodeLenses locally invoke their associated Template Resource.
+The following takes place:

+-   The SAM Application is built
+-   The associated SAM Template resource is invoked, using configurations set with the Configure CodeLens
+-   (If the Debug CodeLens was clicked) The VS Code debugger is attached to the invoked resource

 The Run and Debug CodeLenses perform a regular local invoke on a resource.
 These CodeLenses do not perform API Gateway style invokes.